 Do You Qualify for Towing and Emergency Roadside Cover in Kenya?

 Broken down on the highway?
-Before you panic and pay out of pocket for a tow truck, find out if your motor insurance includes towing and emergency roadside assistance.
-Learn what's covered, what's not, and how to ensure you're never stranded again.
+Before you pay for an expensive tow truck, check if your motor insurance includes towing and roadside assistance.
+Learn what's covered, how to qualify, and how to make sure you're never stranded without help.

 What Is Towing and Emergency Roadside Cover?

-Towing and emergency roadside assistance is an add-on benefit (sometimes called a "rider" or "extension") that some motor insurance policies include.
-It covers the cost of towing your vehicle to the nearest garage or approved repair centre when it breaks down, and may also include services like:
+Towing and emergency roadside assistance is an add-on benefit (sometimes called a "rider" or "extra benefit") that some insurers include with comprehensive motor insurance policies.
+It covers the cost of getting your vehicle to a garage when it breaks down, and may also include emergency services like jump-starting a dead battery, changing a flat tyre, or delivering fuel if you run out.

 Think of it as a safety net for those unexpected moments when your car refuses to cooperate.